aayushjha-dev/Customer-Churn-Prediction-Model/README.md

 of a bank will leave or stay based on geo-demographical and transactional data.
 • Utilized a dataset from UCI machine learning repository containing customer details such as credit score, age, balance, and account activity to engineer features and enhance model accuracy.
+NOTE: Open the .ipynb file in Google Collab